UPDATED E15: Missing Progress in Pursuit of Perfection

 Illinois farmers are not alone in pushing for year-round E15—support is building across Congress, federal agencies, and industry leaders, particularly through the Farm Bill process.

 Members of Congress from Illinois, Reps.
-Sorensen and Budzinski have supported amendments to the Farm, Food, and National Security Act of 2026 aimed at securing permanent, nationwide access to E15.
+Sorensen and Budzinski in particular, have supported this legislation aimed at securing permanent, nationwide access to E15.
 These efforts reflect a growing recognition that E15 is critical to strengthening domestic fuel supply, lowering costs for consumers, and expanding markets for corn growers.

 Need to learn more?